Quick answer

 What Are Buying Signals?

 Buying signals are behaviors, questions, or statements that indicate a prospect is moving toward a purchase decision.
-If you're asking what buying signals are: they're the cues that suggest interest, urgency, or readiness to buy — and reps who recognize them can accelerate the sales pipeline and improve close rate.
+Reps who recognize these cues, interest, urgency, or readiness to buy, accelerate the sales pipeline and improve close rate.

 Buying Signals Definition